LLM LPC (Full-time)

 - Small group sessions are compulsory.
 They’re very different to traditional tutorials – your group will be divided into subgroups and you’ll carry out practical legal tasks very similar to those you’d encounter in a solicitor’s office.
 The intention of these sessions is to use realistic simulated transactions to instil knowledge and legal skills and allow you to apply them.

 - You will also be required to attend examinations or induction events during the academic year.
 You’ll receive notice of these dates well in advance

 - It will help you if you do a limited amount of preparatory reading before the course starts.
 Set pre-reading will be available once you have accepted a place.

-- Learning resources and timetables are online so a laptop or tablet, with internet access at home, is essential for your studies.
+- Learning resources and timetables are online so internet access at home is essential for your studies.
 You will also need wifi at home.